UnitexGramLab/unitex-governance/governance.md

 #### Unitex/GramLab Project Management Committee

 The Unitex/GramLab Project Management Committee (U/G-PMC) has additional responsibilities over and above those of a committer or sponsor.
 These responsibilities ensure the smooth running of the project.
-His members organizations do not have significant authority over other members of the community, although it makes decisions when community consensus cannot be reached.
+His members do not have significant authority over other members of the community, although it makes decisions when community consensus cannot be reached.
+Project Management Committee activities include:

 * Participate in strategic planning.
 * Approve changes to the governance model.